dfinity/portal/docs/developer-docs/functionality/sns/deployment.md

 of the dapp you probably want to make sure that such a proposal is set.

 #### 8. Wait for the NNS to approve the sale & continue evolving the dapp!
-After Step 7, there is nothing more to do for you as the orginal dapp developer to launch the SNS!
+After the last step, there is nothing more to do for you as the orginal dapp developer to launch the SNS!
 The dapp has been handed over the IC and the NNS is voting on whether the SNS should be launched.